ephidrineon/dokuwiki-docker/README.md

 You will need to install `docker` and `docker-compose`

 #### Setup
-- If you start the image for the first time run the bash script `first-start.sh` to download the latest version of DokuWiki and set the appropriate rwx permissions.
+- Before you start the image for the first time, run the bash script `first-start.sh` to download the latest version of DokuWiki and set the appropriate permissions.

 - To start the service run `docker-compose up -d`